Quantum-Press/Viewports/readme.txt

 - **Works with all Block Themes** out-of-the-box
 - Adds responsive controls (mobile, tablet, desktop) directly into block styles for **margin, padding, border, shadow, background, and custom properties**
 - Wraps all generated styles into **CSS classes** for clean frontend output
-- Built with a **mobile-first approach**: all settings are assigned to the correct viewport depending on user interaction and the selected viewport
+- Built with a **mobile-first approach**: settings are applied to the appropriate viewport depending on which viewport is active while editing
-- Provides a **Keyframe-style UI** to preview, reset, or manage responsive styles per viewport
+- Includes a **Keyframe-style UI** to preview, reset, or manage responsive styles per viewport
-- Offers a **developer-friendly API** (`registerRenderer`) to attach your own style components *(currently JavaScript only)*
+- Includes a **developer-friendly API** (`registerRenderer`) to attach custom style components *(currently JavaScript only)*

-With Quantum Viewports, you keep your BlockTheme clean, lightweight, and future-proof.
+= Early Access – Feedback Welcome =

+Quantum Viewports is currently in **active Early Access**.
+The responsive style engine already works well with many Block Themes, but we are still gathering **real-world feedback** to ensure **broader compatibility across different themes and editor configurations**.

+If you encounter something unexpected – a great success story, a bug, or a theme setup that behaves differently – we would love to hear from you.
+Every report helps us shape a reliable and truly native solution for responsive Block Styles in the WordPress ecosystem.

 == Installation ==